-This warning light comes on when engine oil pressure is low.
+This warning light comes on when the engine oil pressure is low.

-The electrical circuit of the warning light can be checked by turning the vehicle on.
-The warning light should come on and remain on until the engine is started.
+When the vehicle is turned on, the light should come on and remain on until the engine is started.
+Otherwise, have a Yamaha dealer check the vehicle.

-If the warning light does not come on initially when the vehicle is turned on, have a Yamaha dealer check the electrical circuit.

-If the warning light comes on when the engine is running, stop the engine immediately and check oil level.
-If the oil level is below the minimum level, add sufficient oil of the recommended type to raise it up to the correct level.
-If the oil pressure warning light remains on even if the oil level is correct, immediately turn the engine off and have a Yamaha dealer check the vehicle.
+If the warning light comes on when the engine is running, stop the engine and check the oil level.
+If the oil level is low, add sufficient oil of the recommended type.
+If the warning light remains on after adding oil, stop the engine and have a Yamaha dealer check the vehicle.

-Engine trouble warning light "-
+Engine trouble warning light " 📇"

-This warning light comes on if a problem is detected in the engine or other vehicle control system.
-If this occurs, have a Yamaha dealer check the onboard diagnostic system.
+This warning light comes on if a problem is detected in the engine.
+If this occurs, have a Yamaha dealer check the on-board diagnostic system.

-The electrical circuit of the warning light can be checked by turning the vehicle power on.
-The warning light should come on for a few seconds, and then go off.
+When the vehicle is turned on, this light should come on for a few seconds and then go off.
+Otherwise, have a Yamaha dealer check the vehicle.

-If the warning light does not come on at all, or if the warning light remains on, have a Yamaha dealer check the vehicle.

-ABS warning light "(®)"
+ABS warning light " "